2017 Sustainable New Construction Program

 Our programs blend classroom time with full-time engagement on the construction site.
 Classroom sessions are taught by experienced instructors.
 Site time is led by three full time instructors and augmented by leading trades people and specialists.

-Meaningful job site experience is at the heart of the New Construction program.
+Meaningful job site experience is at the heart of the SNC program.
 We believe in putting our students in roles of individual responsibility within a cooperative, team-based approach to construction.
-Students will have direct roles in building/installing structural components, working with licensed professionals, setting policies, selecting and purchasing materials.
+Students will have direct roles in building/installing structural components, working with licensed trade professionals, setting policies, selecting and purchasing materials.

 Roles for students in our projects include: